Ray King (artist): Sculpting with light

 King's art draws upon principles of sacred geometry to render three-dimensional shapes and patterns found in nature.
 Through the application of advanced design technology, and the manipulation of light and color, King creates light-responsive sculptures that interact with viewers and animate the surrounding environment.

 His sculptures – inspired by geometric patterns found in nature—dynamically interact with the sun and artificial light, projecting and reflecting light into the surrounding environment, shifting in color and transparency and changing appearance with the times of day and degrees of sunlight.

-King is interested in and inspired by ancient cultures’ use of light in architecture and monuments, particularly how light and mathematics were used to further understand planetary movement and the Earth’s relation to the larger universe.
-King brings a futuristic aesthetic to these timeless pursuits, creating high-tech, tensile structures designed and engineered using state-of-the-art 3-D modeling software, all to interact with the Sun much in the same way artists and astronomers have for thousands of years.
+King is interested in ancient cultures’ use of light in architecture and monuments, particularly how light and mathematics were used to further understand planetary movement and the Earth’s relation to the larger universe.
+King creates futuristic high-tech, tensile structures designed and engineered using state-of-the-art 3-D modeling software, to interact with the Sun much in the same way artists and astronomers have for thousands of years.

 The primary material used in King’s work is glass which, both durable and transparent, can be laminated with refractive and reflective materials to dynamically interact with light; these include holographic films and dichroic coatings designed to bend or split light wavelengths into colors.
 He has vast experience creating tectonic, tensile structures made of stainless steel, tension cable, and specialty hardware.